Rant or rave? When your members share their experience about your plan, do you know which it will be?

 Where did you shine?
 Where did you have pitfalls?
 Review your most recent results (especially those regarding member experience) to understand better where your members were and where you would like them to be.

-2. Clearly communicate members’ benefits.
-Lack of understanding or confusion about coverage are just two proven pain points that lead to member churn, so make sure to address them from the start.
+A lack of understanding or confusion about coverage are just two proven pain points that lead to member churn, so make sure to address them from the start.
 Use an IVR welcome call and onboarding emails to help your members understand their benefit offerings early.
 Covering topics like in-network providers, prescription coverage and costs, and out-of-pocket costs, like copayments/coinsurance, will prepare members to use your benefits and boost satisfaction.

 Once your members understand their benefits, do they know what other health and wellbeing resources you give them access to?
 Help by showing them what resources are also included (i.e., telehealth, wellbeing programs, coaching and mental health resources) and how they can access them.
 Use multiple communications channels like email, text, and direct mail to educate and invite members to engage with these resources.

 - Cut to the chase.
 If you could only ask your members five questions to understand their experience, what would they be?

-- Evaluate if bi-lingual support for your communications makes sense to reach your Spanish-speaking population
+- Evaluate if bilingual support for your communications makes sense to reach your Spanish-speaking population.